paketo-buildpacks/rfcs/text/java/0000-graalvm-jdk.md

 ## Summary

-Retire the [`graalvm` buildpack](https://github.com/paketo-buildpacks/graalvm) in favor of a new `graalvm-community` buildpack and add a new `graalvm-oracle` buildpack to support the new [Oracle GraalVM](https://www.oracle.com/java/graalvm/) distribution.
+The existing [`graalvm` buildpack](https://github.com/paketo-buildpacks/graalvm) will be clarified to indicate that it is the GraalVM Community buildpack.
+We cannot change the id, but we will update the README and metadata to clarify this point.

+In addition, to support the new [Oracle GraalVM](https://www.oracle.com/java/graalvm/) distribution we will modify the [Oracle Buildpack](https://github.com/paketo-buildpacks/oracle) to include support for Oracle's GraalVM.

 ## Motivation